 SEC Section D10 (Release Management) requires the SEC Panel to establish a Panel Release Management Policy.
 The Panel Release Management Policy informs how implementation timetables are developed as part of the progression of a Modification Proposal.
 It also indicates and informs how approved Modification Proposals or suites of Modification Proposals are implemented via releases.

-At their December 2015 meeting, the Panel approved the first version of the Panel Release Management Policy.
-The Panel Release Management Policy is available to download on the right-hand side of this SEC Webpage.
+At its February 2018 meeting, the Panel approved the currentversion of the Panel Release Management Policy.
+The Panel Release Management Policy is available to download here.

 Typically, new SEC content will be released three times a year.
 The scheduled release cycle will be: